zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault_v2.md

           **Note:** These 3 users can see the HR.CUSTOMERS table!

-2. Now, let's create a realm to secure HR tables by executing this query as "**ADMIN**" user
+2. Now, let's create a realm to secure HR tables by executing this query below as "**DBV_OWNER**" user.
+So, please **open a 4th web-browser window using the "Incognito mode"!**

       ````
       <copy>